Trisha Goddard: Personal life

+Relationships and family

 Goddard has three younger sisters, Pru, Paula, and Linda.
 Her youngest sister, Linda, battled schizophrenia and died in 1988 from complications arising from self-inflicted injuries.
 Goddard has cited this as one of her inspirations in becoming a mental health activist.
 She has also suffered her own mental health issues, having battled addiction and attempted suicide on at least two occasions.

-Goddard has been married and divorced three times.
-Her first marriage was to Robert Nestdale, an Australian politician and erstwhile director of Unicef Australia; whom she met in 1985 whilst working as an air stewardess.
+Goddard has been married four times and divorced three times.
+Her first marriage was to Robert Nestdale, an Australian politician and erstwhile director of Unicef Australia; whom she met in 1985 whilst working as a flight attendant.
 The marriage was short-lived: Nestdale was rumoured to be gay, and died from AIDS in 1989.
 Goddard has recorded that Nestdale was abusive to her during their relationship.

 She met second husband Mark Grieve, a television producer, in 1987 and they were married in 1993.
 They had two children together and separated in 1996.

-Her third husband, Peter Gianfrancesco, is a mental health services professional.
+Her third husband, Peter Gianfrancesco, worked as a mental health services professional.
 They married in 1998, with Goddard's children taking their stepfather's surname.
 The couple divorced in 2017.
-In January 2022, Goddard posted on Instagram that she and her partner of four years, who she often colloquially refers to as 'Boo', had got engaged.
+Goddard has been based in the United States since 2010.
+In January 2022, Goddard announced on social media that she and her partner of four years, Allen, whom she often colloquially refers to as "Boo", had got engaged.
+They married in August of that year.
+Goddard resides in Connecticut, U.S.

-Goddard is a survivor of breast cancer, having been diagnosed in 2008.